istio/istio.io/content/docs/concepts/security/index.md

     name: "products-viewer"
 {{< /text >}}

-### Using Istio authorization on plain TCP protocol
+### Using Istio authorization on plain TCP protocols

 The above examples showed a typical way to use Istio authorization on services using HTTP protocol.
 In that case, all fields in a `ServiceRole` and `ServiceRoleBinding` are supported.

-Istio authorization also supports services using plain TCP protocol, like mongodb.
+Istio authorization also supports services using any plain TCP protocols, such as mongodb.
 In this case, you specify the `ServiceRole` and `ServiceRoleBinding` the same way as for a HTTP service, except that you cannot use the fields that are only applicable to HTTP services, which includes `paths` and `methods` in `ServiceRole`, and `group` in `ServiceRoleBinding`.

-For the supported constraints and properties that could be used for TCP service, please refer to [constraints and properties page](/docs/reference/config/authorization/constraints-and-properties/).
+For the supported constraints and properties that could be used for TCP service, please refer to the [constraints and properties page](/docs/reference/config/authorization/constraints-and-properties/).

-If any HTTP only fields are used for a TCP service, the whole `ServiceRole` or `ServiceRoleBinding` will be ignored completely as if there is no such policy.
+If any HTTP only fields are used for a TCP service, the `ServiceRole` or `ServiceRoleBinding` custom resource will be ignored completely as if there is no such policy.

-The following example shows how to allow `bookinfo-ratings-v2` to access the mongodb service at port 27017:
+Assume you have a mongodb service serving on port 27017, the following example shows how to only allow `bookinfo-ratings-v2` to access it:

 {{< text yaml >}}
 apiVersion: "rbac.istio.io/v1alpha1"